BBC Radio 1 Dance: 2025

 On Saturday 16 August 2025, Radio 1 Dance returned to UNO Malta for a large-scale showcase of global DJs.
 The line-up included David Guetta, Becky Hill, MK, Anabel Englund, Belters Only, Charlie Hedges, Jeremiah Asiamah and Sam Divine.
 The event ran from 19:00 to 04:00 local time and was broadcast live on BBC Radio 1.
 As with the Ibiza broadcast, the station aired the sets with a 15-minute time delay.

-Ahead of the main Malta event, Radio 1 Dance X partnered with Café del Mar Malta on Tuesday 12 August 2025 in St Paul’s Bay, with performances from Oliver Heldens and Arielle Free.
+Ahead of the main Malta event, Radio 1 Dance X partnered with Café del Mar Malta on Tuesday 12 August 2025 in St. Paul's Bay, with performances from Oliver Heldens and Arielle Free.

+2026

+In January 2026, Radio 1 announced that Radio 1 Dance Weekend would return to both Ibiza and Malta for a third consecutive year.
+The Malta event was announced by Charlie Hedges during Radio 1 Breakfast with Greg James on 28 January, followed by the Ibiza event, announced by Danny Howard on the programme the following day.

+The Ibiza event returned to 528 Ibiza for a fourth consecutive year on Friday 31 July 2026.
+The venue again featured two stages, with the Radio 1 Main Stage located in the outdoor Garden and a newly configured Radio 1 Dance Stage inside the Club.
+The line-up featured Disclosure, Gorgon City, Jazzy, Josh Baker and Blond:ish, alongside Radio 1 Dance presenters and DJs Arielle Free, Cam Stockman, Charlie Hedges, Danny Howard, Ellie Scougall, Lu.Re, Pete Tong, Sarah Story and Selena Faider.

+In a change from 2025, the two stages were again given separate broadcasts, similar to the format used in 2024.
+BBC Radio 1 broadcast live from the Main Stage, while Radio 1 Dance carried the Radio 1 Dance Stage.
+Martha presented the Radio 1 Dance coverage from BBC Broadcasting House in London.
+Performances from the event were subsequently made available through BBC Sounds and iPlayer.

+The commercially branded Radio 1 Dance X series continued at venues across Ibiza during the weekend: